UMWEDU/umw-admissions-sync/_pages/transfer.md

 <h2>Transferring to UMW is easy!</h2>
 Great ratings in some of higher education’s most prestigious publications, an impressive location between state and national capitals, a renowned reputation for service-oriented learning ...

-The only thing missing from the University of Mary Washington is you! <a href="http://www.umw.edu/admissions/apply">Apply today!</a> We are still accepting applications for fall 2016.
+The only thing missing from the University of Mary Washington is you! <a href="http://www.umw.edu/admissions/apply">Apply today!</a>

 If you’ve earned a high-school diploma, GED, or equivalent, you can apply to transfer to UMW from any two- or four-year school, no matter where you are in your college career.